puppetlabs/puppet-docs/source/pe/3.3/node_deactivation.markdown

    This action does **NOT** disable MCollective/live management on the node.

-   **Note**: If you delete a node from the node view without first deactivating the node, the node will be absent from the node list in the console, but the license count will not decrement, and on the next puppet run, the node will be listed in the console.
+   **Note**: If you delete a node from the node view without first deactivating the node, the node will be absent from the node list in the console, but the license count will not decrease, and on the next puppet run, the node will be listed in the console.

 6. To disable MCollective/live management on the node, [uninstall the puppet agent](./install_uninstalling.html), stop the pe-mcollective service (on the agent, run `service pe-mcollective stop`), or destroy the agent node altogether.